How to Avoid Getting Scammed When Charity Telemarketers Call

 Many of the nation’s largest charities either sell or share the names of their donors.
 Donor lists for many of the country's best-known charities are available for sale from online data brokers.

-According to Charity Navigator, eight of the 25 largest charities listed by Forbes lack adequate donor privacy policies.
+According to Charity Navigator, several of the 25 largest charities listed by Forbes lack adequate donor privacy policies.
 They either lack a policy, state that they share information or share information unless a donor explicitly opts out.
-Only seven of those 25 largest charities receive the highest privacy rating from Charity Navigator.

 What Are Your Rights When Charities Use Telemarketing?